 - View and print a number of PDF tree charts below, which between them cover most of the main branches of the families.
 The number alongside each name in these charts counts the generations backwards or forwards from the starting individual, so that everyone with the same number is in the same generation.

 - The 6 Barons Baltimore and their royal ancestry

 - Descendants of Governor Leonard Calvert

 - Descendants of Benedict Swingate Calvert

 Carpenter and Delaval family

-- Descendants of George Carpenter, 1st Earl of Tyrconnel
+- Descandants of George Carpenter, 1st Earl of Tyrconnel

 - Ancestors of Sarah Hussey Delaval

-Henry Chetwynd-Talbot (1803-68) famously won a case in the House of Lords to prove that he was the 8th cousin of Bertram, 17th Earl of Shrewsbury (1832-56), and that nobody had a better claim to become the 18th Earl.
-This family tree was the essence of his case.
+Henry Chetwynd-Talbot (1803-68) - who was already 3rd Earl Talbot - won an 1858 case in the House of Lords to prove that he was the 8th cousin of Bertram Talbot, 17th Earl of Shrewsbury (1832-56), and that nobody had a better claim than he to become the 18th Earl of Shrewsbury.
+The final chart above was the essence of his case.
 His son Walter and granddaughters Sarah and Bridget all later became owners of Kiplin Hall.